SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson Redbee EPG.md

 - **Broadcasting Status**: Indicates whether the program will be or was broadcast.
 - **GUID**: Identifier of the program on the timeline.
 If the value equals *N/A*, then the program is not listed on the timeline.
 - **Stagis IMI**: The Stagis IMI identifier of the program.
-- **Creation Delta**: The time **difference between** the time that the entry was **first created** and the **start time** of the program.Negative values indicate that it was created before the start of the program.
+- **Creation Delta**: The time **difference between** the time that the entry was **first created** and the **start time** of the program.
+  Negative values indicate that it was created before the start of the program.
 Positive values indicate that it was created after the program started.
-- **Delivered Delta**: The time **difference between** the time the entry was **last updated** and the **start time** of the program.Negative values indicate that it was last updated before the start of the program.
+- **Delivered Delta**: The time **difference between** the time the entry was **last updated** and the **start time** of the program.
+  Negative values indicate that it was last updated before the start of the program.
 Positive values indicate that it was last updated after the program started.
 - **Registered**: The timestamp when the program was processed by the driver.

 This table can contain multiple entries for the same TV program/episode.
 This is because the program can air on multiple channels and at multiple times.